TedVu/subscription-management/README.md

 - DEFECT: Refresh rate when deleting a subscription item is not consistent
 - DEFECT: Render an item without data causes error, we should handle this case gracefully
 - DEFECT: Saving doesn't hot reload
-- FEATURE: Improve logout experience
+- FEATURE: Improve logout experience [X]
+- FEATURE: Recheck authentication logic [X]
 - FEATURE: Improve DX with Volar
-- FEATURE: Recheck authentication logic [X]
 - FEATURE: Implement update action including adding a details page
+- FEATURE: When users enter an unconfigured route we should route to not found page
+- FEATURE: Dockerize the application

 # Subscription Management